jtdean67/foodbookoutline/prelim_outline.md

 + The Italians love the Chinese food
 + The Chinese love the French food

-# 2. The Ratatouille effect: replication is authenticity
+### Authenticity is replication

-### People want an identical culinary experience to what they remember eating in the old country
+#### People want an identical culinary experience to what they remember eating in the old country

 Pixar's _Ratatouille_, when the harsh reviewer is taken back to his childhood by a single dish

-### Things are considered "not right" if they deviate from that memory
+#### Things are considered "not right" if they deviate from that memory

 Slight changes in flavor, texture, taste lead to judgment as "close but not quite there"